 To develop an IDDR investigator toolkit.

 A priority of the CTC will be to augment the CTSA training resources by supporting an online investigator toolkit in areas of knowledge and practice specific to IDDR and its translation.
 These include:

-- Acquiring knowledge and skills in performance of studies in vulnerable populations
+- Acquiring knowledge and skills in performance of studies in populations with people experiencing barriers

 - Accommodating testing for individuals with sensory, motor or cognitive deficits and other aspects of research in IDD